pranay-0512/WhatToDo/README.md

 2.Change into the cloned directory and set the environment variable for the code path.
-Replace path_to_repository appropriately. export ADBREW_CODEBASE_PATH="{path_to_repository}/test/src"
+Replace path_to_repository appropriately.

+export ADBREW_CODEBASE_PATH="{path_to_repository}/test/src"

 3.Build container (you only need to build containers for the first time or if you change image definition, i.e., Dockerfile).
-This step will take a good amount of time. docker-compose build
+This step will take a good amount of time.

+docker-compose build

+If any issue occurs while building, toggle the command in the dockerfile - RUN easy_install pip

 4.Once the build is completed, start the containers: